moralescastillo/myresume/README.md

 # myresume
 A repository containing the LaTex source files to my resume.

-It builds upon the LaTex template created by written by LianTze Lim (liantze@gmail.com).
+It builds upon the LaTeX template created by LianTze Lim (liantze@gmail.com).

 As described in the main TeX file: